How Co-Workers Can Support Someone with PPD

 When She Returns to Work

 When your co-worker returns to work after her maternity leave ends, she may still be experiencing symptoms of postpartum depression.
-She may choose to share her struggle with select co-workers or she may keep it to herself.
+She may choose to share her struggle with select co-workers or keep it to herself.

 Here are some ways for co-workers to support a woman with postpartum depression after she returns to work: